shrutisharma27/7targets-docs/_posts/2021-04-05-how-to-add-multiple-leads.md

 ![image](../images/Step-7.png)

-If you have any further doubts you can directly mail us on info@7targets.com.
+If you have any further doubts you can directly mail us at info@7targets.com.